 Since the implementation of the 2016 EBFM Road Map, NOAA Fisheries has worked under a variety of scientific disciplines to better understand a broad suite of ecosystem drivers, threats, processes, benefits, and services.
-This 2024 Road Map continues that needed scientific work, taking advantage of the infusion of temporary funds from IRA and BIL implementation that support CEFI and other initiatives.
-NOAA Fisheries will integrate scientific work across disciplines (especially human dimensions), conduct climate-ready science for trust species, habitats and ecosystems, improve connections between science and management processes, and address gaps in our understanding to help develop climate-ready fisheries and management.
-The action items that NOAA Fisheries will use to develop annual and longer-term milestones to implement Goal 2.a are:
+This 2024 Road Map continues that needed scientific work, taking advantage of the infusion of temporary funds from Inflation Reduction Act (IRA) and Bipartisan Infrastructure Law (BIL) implementation that support CEFI and other initiatives.
+NOAA Fisheries will integrate scientific work across disciplines (especially human dimensions); conduct climate-ready science for trust species, habitats and ecosystems; improve connections between science and management processes; and address gaps in our understanding to help develop climate-ready fisheries and management.
+NOAA Fisheries will use the following Action Items to develop annual and longer-term milestones to implement Goal 2.a:

-Action Item 2.a.1: Advance resources and build capacity to conduct science in support of EBFM.
+Action Item 2.a.1: Advance resources and build capacity to conduct science in support of EBFM, including through collaborative research and citizen science.

-Action Item 2.a.2: Expand, develop and maintain data streams and the production of information, and review archived data to update it where appropriate.
+Action Item 2.a.2: Expand, develop, and maintain data streams and the production of information, and review archived data to update it where appropriate.